A Systematic Review of Extended Reality (XR) for Understanding and Augmenting Vision Loss: Methods

-We also required all studies to feature human subjects research and behavioral metrics.
-While much has been written about the theoretical and technical aspects of accessibility technology, we specifically wanted to focus on studies that incorporated appropriate quantitative empirical evaluation, as suggested by \cite{brule_review_2020}.
-Articles were excluded if not an original work (e.g., review papers), solely proposed new technology or methods, or were focused on a survey about basic device use (i.e., ``how often do you use your smart device to read text'').
+While much has been written about the theoretical and technical aspects of accessibility technology, we specifically wanted to focus on studies that incorporated appropriate quantitative empirical evaluation, as suggested by \cite{brule_review_2020,butler_technology_2021}.
+Articles were excluded if not an original work (e.g., review papers), if they solely proposed new technology or methods, or if they were focused on a survey about basic device use (i.e., ``how often do you use your smart device to read text'').
 Survey studies were included if they focused on participants' perceived experience while using a specific technology.